 - Compare the engagement (likes, shares, comments) of your political and social media posts to those of your opponents

-- Identify which topics generate the most engagement for your political and social media posts
+- Identify which topics generate the most attention for your political and social media posts

 - Look at who is sharing and commenting on your political and social media posts

-- Use a tool like BuzzSumo to see which articles related to politics are sharing the most online
+- Use a tool like BuzzSumo to see which articles related to politics are shared the most online

 - Analyze your social media following and identify any political biases